gruppe-i-co-design/paper/paper.md

 # Introduction

 The level of concurrency varies among array sorting algorithms.
-In some cases it is low, e.g. selection sorting, but in other cases it is higher, e.g. odd-even sorting.
+In some cases it is low, e.g. selection sorting, but in other cases, it is higher, e.g. odd-even sorting.
 As Vasquez' shows in his Hackaday article [@vasquez16], we can utilize field-programmable gate arrays (FPGAs) as a platform to implement parallelized versions of concurrent sorting algorithms.
-Further Skliarova [@skliarova2015] shows an example of implementing a concurrent sorting network on a FPGA.
-In both cases one is able to take advantage of the parallel nature of hardware to increase the performance of the algorithms.
+Further Skliarova [@skliarova2015] shows an example of implementing a concurrent sorting network on an FPGA.
+In both cases, one can take advantage of the parallel nature of hardware to increase the performance of the algorithms.

-Depending on the context of the application, choosing the algorithm and it's implementation with care can be crucial to fulfil the given requirements.
+Depending on the context of the application, choosing the algorithm and its implementation with care can be crucial to fulfil the given requirements.
 As different algorithms and implementations have widely different properties when it comes to performance, efficiency, flexibility, resource usage and code complexity.
-Understanding these trade-offs is valuable to develop highly effective and well engineered applications.
+Understanding these trade-offs is valuable to develop highly effective and well-engineered applications.

 We will explore and implement three different sorting algorithms as software (single-thread C programs) and hardware (VHDL) implementations in FPGAs.
 Furthermore, we will compare the different implementations with regards to efficiency, performance, flexibility, resource usage and code complexity; in particular contrasting hardware and software trade-offs.